PATERNITY LAW

 Establishing Paternity in Louisiana

-Unmarried Louisiana couples with children have two options for establishing paternity: the parents can sign an affidavit of acknowledgment voluntarily, or the paternity of the child can be determined by a district court judge when someone files a paternity lawsuit.
+Under Louisiana law, unmarried couples with children or single mothers have two options for establishing paternity: the parents can sign an affidavit of acknowledgment voluntarily, or the paternity of the child can be determined by a district court judge when someone files a paternity lawsuit.

 Acknowledgment of Paternity Affidavit